BrioniCo/m_project1/README.md

 # Acknowledgements
 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his help and guidance.
-I would also like to thank the Code Institute Slack community for all the invaluable information I found there, the invaluable tutorial sessions from student help as well as our Cohort Facilitator Alan Bushnell for the very useful weekly stand-up sessions and general insights, support and information.
+I would also like to thank the Code Institute Slack community for all the invaluable information I found there, the tutorial sessions from student help as well as our Cohort Facilitator Alan Bushnell for the very useful weekly stand-up sessions and general insights, support and information.

 In particular I would also like to thank two of my classmates, Carl Murray and Benjamin Riordan who repeatedly took time out of their own studies to help me out with issues I was having.